lizmat/ValueType/README.md

 DESCRIPTION
 ===========

-The `ValueType` role mixes the logic of creating a proper [value type](https://docs.raku.org/language/glossary#Value_type) into a class.
+The `ValueType` distribution provides a `ValueType` role that mixes the logic of creating a proper [value type](https://docs.raku.org/language/glossary#Value_type) into a single class.
 A class is considered to be a value type if the `.WHICH` method returns an object of the `ValueObjAt` class: that then indicates that objects that return the same `WHICH` value, are in fact identical and can be used interchangeably.

 This is specifically important when using set operators (such as `(elem)`, or `Set`s, `Bag`s or `Mix`es, or any other functionality that is based on the `===` operator functionality, such as `unique` and `squish`.